Emre Celik

 Innovative Leader, Cross-cultural advocate, and Public Speaker in Manhattan

 He is pursuing a PhD in Islamic Studies & was a research associate at Georgetown University (2017-2019).
 He is a member of the Australian Assoc. of Islamic & Muslim Studies.
 He guest lectures at universities & has spoken at Harvard, Georgetown, American and George Washington universities among others.
-Previous to the United States, Emre worked on numerous educational & multicultural based activities in Sydney, Brisbane & Melbourne including at Australian Intercultural Society.
+He has been interviewed by the NY Times, Washington Post and other media outlets.
+Previous to America, Emre worked in similar roles in Sydney, Brisbane & Melbourne including at Australian Intercultural Society.
 He has a BE (Computer Systems) & MEd (Teaching).

-His interest areas include: interfaith, multicultural & diversity issues, diaspora Muslims, civil Islam, human rights & religious freedom & community activism in DC & NY.
+His interest areas include: multicultural & pluralism issues, diaspora Muslims, civil Islam, religious freedom & community activism in DC & NY.

 See also: linkedin, twitter, facebook, instagram, academia.edu